axler8r/GrokLangChain/documentation/architecture.md

 ## General Guidelines
-- Use Python 3.12 or later for all components.
+- Use Python 3.12 or later for all services.
 - Follow PEP 8 style guidelines for Python code.
-- Use type hints for function signatures and class definitions.
+- Use type hints for variables, function signatures and class definitions.
 - Annotate all functions and classes with type hints.
 - Write docstrings for all functions and classes, following the Google style guide.